cypress-io/cypress/cypress/v0.0/documentation/3-Guides/0-Configuration.md

 # Directory Options

+To turn off the use of `fixture` folders or `support` folders, pass `false` into the respective configuration option.

 Option | Default | Description
 ----- | ---- | ----
 `integrationFolder` | `/cypress/integration` | Where Cypress will look for integration test files